An easy to drive in a camper van trip

 Interiors of Class Bs tend to have fewer appliances or furniture that can break, which also reduces overall maintenance costs.

-So why aren’t Class B motorhomes the only RVs on the road?
+So Why Aren’t Class B Motorhomes the Only RVs on the Road?

 A class B motorhome parked near the lake